danhoran/personal/src/content/blog/the-accidental-start-that-changed-my-career.md

 ## Where it all started

 Whilst working as a Verification Engineer, I was given the opportunity to work on a project that involved writing Batch files to automate a manual process.
-I hadn't written code before so I spent my evenings teaching myself how to write Windows Command Prompt scripts.
+I hadn't written code before so I spent my evenings learning everything I could about Windows Command Prompt scripts.
 Not out of necessity, but curiosity.

 No one had ever told me that you could enjoy your job.
 And here I was in this strange new world where I couldn't wait to get to work.